 We have fabulous, hard-working, and dedicated teachers in our secondary education system who are too often frustrated by the enormous pressure—too little time, too few resources, too many students—to teach, not the subject, but how to pass the exam.
 They too are being short-changed.

-The Leaving Certificate has been our gold standard for educational achievement at second level for almost a century—and so, it should come as no surprise that our system of assessment could do with something of an overhaul.
-The post-Truth, post-covid, post-modern twenty-first-century world we live in is vastly different from post-war, post-flu, post-Victorian 1924 when the Leaving Cert was introduced.
+The Leaving Certificate has been our gold standard for educational achievement at second level for almost a century—so it should come as no surprise that it could do with something of an overhaul.
+The post-Truth, post-Covid, post-modern twenty-first-century world we live in is vastly different from post-war, post-flu 1924 when the Leaving Cert was introduced.
 What was unthinkable then—literally unavailable to be thought—is mundane today: virtual classrooms, for instance, or textbooks that can be carried on a memory stick in your back pocket.
 Or kitchen appliances that talk back to you.

 And the entire history of three-quarters of the twentieth century and all of the twenty-first to date.

 Knowledge increases exponentially.
 Social, intellectual, technological, medical, and scientific knowledge have all changed massively since 1924.
 Who could have predicted what Einstein would do to Newtonian physics?
 Space and time will never be the same.
 Demographics have changed.
 Pedagogical models have changed.
 Universities and the subjects they offer have changed.
 Students have changed.

 A report from the OECD at the end of last year said it was ‘unclear how senior cycle is at present preparing students for the future beyond sitting the Leaving Cert’.
 Three other studies asked students and other stakeholders in both second- and third-level education what they thought.
 They all agreed with the OECD by sizeable majorities.